hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-machinery to *simulate* consciousness, and one might ask how this could be possible if it was not self-aware to begin with. --> It seems hard to imagine, but if such an analogue exists, even in principle, it would answer Daniel Dennett's mocking rejoinder to Nagel, "What is it like for there to be something it is like to be something?"
+machinery to *simulate* consciousness, and one might ask how this could be possible if it was not self-aware to begin with. --> It seems hard to imagine, but if such an analogue exists, even in principle, I think it would answer Daniel Dennett's mocking rejoinder to Nagel, "What is it like for there to be something it is like to be something?"
 <!-- (This clearly has functional aspects, but it is the qualitative aspects